alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-11-tablighi-jamaat-offering-salah-in-masjids-containing-graves.md

 ---
 layout: post
-title: "Jama'at Tabligh and the offering Prayers in Masjids containing graves"
+title: Jama'at Tabligh and the offering Prayers in Masjids containing graves
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa Shaykh Ibn Baz 8/331"
+source: Majmu' Fatawa Shaykh Ibn Baz 8/331
-category: [sects]
+category:
+- sects
-tags: [ibn-baz]
+tags:
+- ibn-baz
-hijri: "Dhul-Qa'dah 20, 1441"
+hijri: '1441-11-20'
 translation: false
 lang: en
-summary: "Jama'at Tabligh does not have good knowledge in matters related to 'Aqidah (creed).
-Thus, it is not permissible for anyone to set out with them."
+summary: Jama'at Tabligh does not have good knowledge in matters related to 'Aqidah (creed).
+Thus, it is not permissible for anyone to set out with them.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: